“Is this the life you planned?” a friend recently asked.

 Don’t get overly wrapped up in failing to achieve your prior goals, instead focus on this current moment.
 What steps can you make to improve your life, and how can you absolve yourself of your previous failures?

 Most of all, remember that your self worth should never be tied to your achievements and possessions.
+You are good enough without meeting society’s definition of success.

 To Achieve Your Goals, You Must Take Action